viaacode/sip-specification/sip_structure/index.md

 The [_bag level_]({{ site.baseurl }}{% link docs/diginstroom/sip/1.0/sip_structure/4_structure_bag.md %}) is a transport layer and contains essential information for checking the integrity of all files in the SIP.
 It uses a manifest file listing every file in the SIP together with its checksum.

-The [_package level_]({{ site.baseurl }}{% link docs/diginstroom/sip/1.0/sip_structure/5_structure_package.md %}) contains descriptive and preservation information about the SIP's main subject, namely the different (sub-)IE(s) of which digital representations are being delivered, and preservation information about the SIP as a whole (e.g. the software used to create the SIP).
+The [_package level_]({{ site.baseurl }}{% link docs/diginstroom/sip/1.0/sip_structure/5_structure_package.md %}) contains descriptive and preservation information about the SIP's main subject, namely the different IE(s) of which digital representations are being delivered, and preservation information about the SIP as a whole (e.g. the software used to create the SIP).
 In addition, a `mets.xml` file supplies information about the SIP's structure and administrative information about the SIP's submission (e.g. the organization that submits the SIP).

 The [_representation level_]({{ site.baseurl }}{% link docs/diginstroom/sip/1.0/sip_structure/6_structure_representation.md %}) contains the media files, grouped in representation folders.
-Each representation folder also contains its own `mets.xml` file, together with descriptive and preservation information about a specific representation of the (sub-)IE(s) of the SIP situated at the _package level_ and preservation information about the media files.
+Each representation folder also contains its own `mets.xml` file, together with descriptive and preservation information about a specific representation of the IE(s) of the SIP situated at the _package level_ and preservation information about the media files.

 ## Running example